MoserMichael/python-obj-system/decorator.md

 >> show the captured variable function_as_value2(): Pooh
 ```

 There is a saying [Closures are the poor mans objects](https://stackoverflow.com/questions/2497801/closures-are-poor-mans-objects-and-vice-versa-what-does-this-mean), don't know who the poor man is, some languages, like Haskell, do without object systems at all.
+I think, it means that both objects and closures are equivalent means of storing state.
 Let's see, how this concept is put to use with decorators

 ## <a id='s1-5' />Decorators by means of first class functions/closures